OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-10.md

 ## Luke 10:13

-“Woe to you, Chorazin!
-Woe to you, Bethsaida!
-For if the miracles that were performed in you had been performed in Tyre and Sidon, they would have repented long ago, sitting in sackcloth and ashes.
+“Alas for you, Chorazin!
+Alas for you, Bethsaida!
+For if the miracles done in you had been done in Tyre and Sidon, they would have repented long ago, sitting in sackcloth and ashes.

 ## Luke 10:14